irisnet/irisnet/WHITEPAPER.md

 ## The Team ################################################################

-**Bianjie AI**
+**Bianjie **
 is the core development team for the IRIS network, leveraging the team's experience established from building distributed applications.
-[Bianjie AI](https://www.bianjie.ai) is a Shanghai-based start-up established in 2016.
+[Bianjie](https://www.bianjie.ai) is a Shanghai-based start-up established in 2016.
 It focuses on developing innovative products and solutions for healthcare and financial industries, using advanced Blockchain and AI technologies.
 Besides IRISnet, Bianjie's also building another core product ---  `BEAN (Blockchain Edge Analytics Network)` BEAN (Blockchain Edge Analytics Network), which is a permission chain which delivers distributed data analytics services for privacy preserving healthcare data analysis and exchange using NLP and machine learning technologies.
 **Bianjie AI**
 is also the operation and service partner of Cosmos Network in China.